How to beautifully handle what irritates you - Americus Times-Recorder

 I want pearls, I always want pearls, they tell a story.
 I want them because they handled the thing meant to harm them with grace and beauty.
 It took them time, it took lots of work, it took coming to terms with the fact there are irritants and parasites, but they remained steady going about their work.
 And in the end, the oyster won.
 They didn’t lose their value, they quite literally added to their value.
 What was meant to harm, found itself powerless.

 Familiar?
 It should be.
 Someone came to claim you.
 You belong to somebody.
 Christmas comes to tell you exactly who you belong to.
 You can celebrate.
 No irritant or parasite will win.
 Perhaps I need to realize I have more metaphorical “pearls” than I could ever need.
 Perhaps I need to remember I have these pearls, these victories, because of who I belong to.
 Maybe I love my pearls because they whisper of the promises my creator made to me.
 He will handle all the irritants and parasites of life.
 In his sweet time, with his precious hands he will make all things new.
 I need a promise like that.
 He has come, full of overwhelming grace, pure, innocent, honest, strong yet delicate in how he handles me.
 My pearls are but a reminder of him.
 I need that reminder every day, but especially on Christmas.
 I am his.
 You are too.
 My Christmas wish for pearls needs to be changed into a Christmas prayer of welcome for the one who claims me, who calls me his own.
-I’ll start now.
+I’ll start now: O Come, O Come, Emmanuel.

 Coroner Greg Hancock responds to Coroner-Elect’s report to Board of Commissioners